-Indeed, the working middle class shares many of the same associations with the dominant class as working-class people do.
+Indeed, the working middle class shares many of the same associations with the controlling class as working-class people do.
 They may be compensated better, but the power to control their economic reality is similar to the working class.
-Their positions depend entirely on the decisions and caprices of the dominant class.
+Their positions depend entirely on the decisions and caprices of the controlling class.

 The tiny number of celebrities in entertainment and sports industries must be mentioned.
 They are often compensated with lucrative contracts.
 They can live lifestyles that most people only dream about if that’s a dream in the first place.

 However, they are still employees, no matter how bloated their bank accounts or portfolios.
 Unless they become owners of entities that employ others, they are merely high paid workers dependent on the controlling class of billionaire owners and boards of directors.